 - Whether for recontracting, tenure, or promotion, the document is a rhetorical argument, not a simple recitation of facts.
-Candidates are expected to clearly align the document with the departmental and university standards, making a well-developed and reasoned case for quality and appropriateness of work in all dimensions under review. - As a rhetorical document, all candidates should be aware that their documents will be read by evaluators with widely differing backgrounds.
-Thus, material should be explained in a matter that is accessible to all readers - The college requests a table of contents and executive summary to assist candidates in formulating arguments and readers in finding the required elements. - In the teaching section, a teaching philosophy is required.
+Candidates are expected to clearly align the document with the departmental and university standards, making a well-developed and reasoned case for quality and appropriateness of work in all dimensions under review. - All candidates should be aware that their packets will be read by evaluators with widely differing backgrounds.

+Thus, material should be explained in a matter that is accessible to all readers. - The college requests a table of contents and executive summary to assist candidates in formulating arguments and readers in finding the required elements. - In the teaching section, a teaching philosophy is required.
 Candidates should discuss the underlying philosophy that guides creation and planning of course materials and assignments.
-That philosophy should then be connected to specific discussion of teaching throughout the document. - In the section on scholarship and creative activity1, candidates must make a case for the significance and impact of the work.
-This argument should include information regarding the journal/conference/venue in which the work was presented (e.g. readership, attendance, rejection rates, membership levels, longevity).
-This discussion should also address whether the work was subjected to blind peer review, solicited by an editor, reviewed by a committee, evaluated by an editorial board, or selected by a senior or guest editor. - Corresponding evidence of such, if not publicly available, should be supplied in supplemental materials.
-In discussion of service, all levels expected for the specific candidate's job title should be considered (department, college, university, profession and larger community).
+That philosophy should then be connected to specific discussion of teaching throughout the document. - Student evaluation summaries included in the packet should contain quantitative results and all verbatim responses to open-ended questions.
+The candidate's analysis of evaluations should address both qualitative and qualitative student feedback. - In the section on scholarship and creative activity1, candidates must make a case for the significance and impact of the work.
+This argument should include information regarding the journal/conference/venue in which the work was presented (e.g. distribution, readership, attendance, acceptance/ rejection rates, membership levels, longevity).
+This discussion should also address whether the work was subjected to blind peer review, solicited by an editor/curator, reviewed by a committee, evaluated by an editorial/jury board, or selected by a senior or guest editor/curator.
+Corresponding evidence of such, if not publicly available, should be supplied in supplemental materials. - Presentation and publication categories of scholarly/creative work, and service are not mutually exclusive, but candidates should present their work in the most appropriate category.
+Activities should not be redundantly included in multiple categories. - In discussion of service, all levels expected for the specific candidate's job title should be considered (department, college, university, profession and larger community).
 Many activities can be considered as service, but if the connection to the field is not obvious, the candidate must make the case.
-Non-related community service, while commendable, should not be listed.
-As an example, being a girl scout leader is not likely service; however, doing pro bono PR or internal communication work for Girl Scouts of America may well be, if that is related the candidates areas of teaching, scholarship, or creative activity. - While department committees should offer support to the candidate in preparation of the document, and department committee chairs must initial the check sheet, final review of the document before submission, including a check that all required items are present, is the obligation of the candidate.
+Non-related community service; while commendable, should not be listed.
+As an example, being a girl scout leader is not likely service; however, doing pro bono PR, graphic design, or internal communication work for Girl Scouts of America may well be, if that is related the candidates areas of teaching, scholarship, or creative activity. - While department committees should offer support to the candidate in preparation of the document, and department committee chairs must initial the check sheet, final review of the document before submission, including a check that all required items are present, is the obligation of the candidate.
 Candidates should not assume that missing material can be added after submission.